domutala/Africa-Area-Data/README.md

 # Africa Area Data

-**Africa Area Data** is an **open-source project** that centralizes, structures, and makes accessible **all administrative geographic divisions of Africa**, from countries, regions, and counties to districts, communes, neighborhoods, and villages.
+**Africa Area Data** is an **open-source project** that centralizes, structures, and makes accessible **all administrative geographic divisions of Africa**, from countries to regions, departments, communes, neighborhoods, and villages.
 All data uses a **single, standardized JSON format** for consistency and ease of use.

 ---